Nonleptonic two-body weak decays of charmed baryons

 The numerical results of this study are organized into several subsections.
-In Subsec.~A, we recall the experimental data of the ${\bf B}_c^A$ decays, and the free parameters in both the LP and GP scenarios are extracted accordingly.
-Although the GP scenario provides more reliable predictions for ${\bf B}_c^A$ decays, the LP scenario has broader applications, \textit{i.e.}, its parameters can be applied to both $\Omega_c^0$ and ${\bf B}_{cc}$ decays.
-Subsec.~B and C are devoted to the study of $\Omega_c^0$ and ${\bf B}_{cc}$ decays in the LP scenario, respectively.
+In Sec.
+V.~A, we recall the experimental data of the ${\bf B}_c^A$ decays, and the free parameters in both the LP and GP scenarios are extracted accordingly.
+Although the GP scenario provides more reliable predictions for ${\bf B}_c^A$ decays, the LP scenario has broader applications, {i.e.}, its parameters can be applied to both $\Omega_c^0$ and ${\bf B}_{cc}$ decays.
+Sections V.\,B and V.\,C are devoted to the study of $\Omega_c^0$ and ${\bf B}_{cc}$ decays in the LP scenario, respectively.